Gofar/Like/README.md

 # Like
-The project is currently only for learning by mine
+The project is currently only for learning by myself